-- (1) The amount for 2021 for Mr. Hicks reflects a \$475,000 cash inducement award and a pro-rata 2021 incentive payment in connection with his December 6, 2021 hire. - (2) Reflects the grant date fair value computed in accordance with FASB ASC Topic 718 for PSU awards grated in 2021, 2022 and 2023 using a Monte Carlo simulation model.
+(1) The amount for 2021 for Mr. Hicks reflects a \$475,000 cash inducement award and a pro-rata 2021 incentive payment in connection with his December 6, 2021 hire.

+(2) Reflects the grant date fair value computed in accordance with FASB ASC Topic 718 for PSU awards grated in 2021, 2022 and 2023 using a Monte Carlo simulation model.
 A discussion of the assumptions used in calculating these values may be found in Note 16 Incentive Stock Plans includes in the notes to the consolidated financial statements in our 2023 Annual Report on Form 10-K. Amounts reflect our accounting for these awards and do not necessarily correspond to the actual values that may be realized by our NEOs.
-The PSU awards vest following completion of the 36-month performance period upon the determination of the amount earned, if any, based upon performance period upon the determination of the amount earned, if any, based upon performance achievement and actual award value can range from zero to 250% of the target.
+The PSU awards vest following completion of the 36-month performance period upon the determination of the amount earned, if any, based upon performance achievement and actual award value can range from zero to 200% of the target.
+The LPU awards vest following completion of the 36-month performance achievement and actual award value can range from zero to 250% of the target.
 See the Equity Incentive Program section of the CD&A for additional information.